 The garden is a place where you get your garden therapy in the form of exercise, fresh air, and vitamin D. Once all the hard work is done, it’s time to kick your feet up and enjoy it.
-The cocktail hour garden is a not just a place but an experience.
+The cocktail hour garden is a not just a place, but an experience.
 It’s an evening garden created for relaxation and entertaining full of fragrance, lighting, evening-blooming ornamentals, and edible plants that flavor the cocktails you sip while you enjoy it all.
 C.L.
 Fornari, the author of The Cocktail Hour Garden, joins us today to share a bit about the “green hour” and some sweet herb must-haves for the cocktail hour garden.

 Sweet Herbs for The Cocktail Hour Garden

 Your week was jam-packed, the drive home slower than usual, and you’ve still got phone calls and emails to return.
 Sound familiar?
-These are just three reasons that it’s time to put aside digital devices, mix up the beverage of your choice, and head out to the backyard or deck.
+These are just three reasons why it’s time to put aside digital devices, mix up the beverage of your choice, and head out to the backyard or deck.
 And if your glass contains herbs and garnishes from your landscape, you have the start of a relaxing “green hour.”

 Some say that the cocktail hour began in Paris with the custom of pausing after the workday for a small glass of absinthe.
 This highly alcoholic, green-hued drink – made from herbs such as wormwood, fennel and green anise – was first sold in the late 18th century as a cure-all.
 In the early 19th century the potent beverage became popular as a before-dinner aperitif.
-So many people looked forward to sipping their glass of absinthe at this time of the evening that the period became known as l’heure vert, the green hour.
+So many people looked forward to sipping their glass of absinthe at this time of the evening that the period became known as l’heure vert, “the green hour.”

 Although to this date I haven’t tried absinthe, it’s not surprising that I’m in favor of the concept of a green hour.
 For a gardener such as myself, green isn’t the color of an intoxicating drink but the color of healthy plants.
 I’d estimate that the average garden would be over 80% green if we charted its component colors.
 Yet green also exemplifies other qualities that we hold dear.

-Whether the practice of pausing for a drink between the workday and the evening meal began with absinthe or not, I propose that the best place to celebrate a return of the green hour is among plants, in the garden.
+Whether the practice of pausing for a drink between the workday and the evening meal began with absinthe or not, I propose that the best place to celebrate a return of the green hour is among plants in the garden.
 And there are several plants that will enhance your evening beverages and the spaces where you enjoy them.
 Here are just a few of the herbs that I knew had to be included when I wrote The Cocktail Hour Garden.

 Basil (Ocimum basilicum) Zones 10b-11

 I know you’ve met Basil before, most likely as an annual that’s especially important for Italian cooking and seasoning tomato dishes.
 Basil is often called one of the “sweet herbs” and it’s been popular in North America since the 1600’s.
-In case you thought that being pesto and spaghetti’s BFF was its only claim to fame, however, know that members of the genus Ocimum have been used world wide in religious rituals and in many cultures as a symbol of love, attraction and good fortune.
+In case you thought that being pesto and spaghetti’s BFF was its only claim to fame, however, know that members of the genus Ocimum have been used worldwide in religious rituals and in many cultures as a symbol of love, attraction and good fortune.
 According to the Herb Society of America, Basil has also had cameo appearances in the works of Shakespeare, and in poems by Percy B. Shelley, John Keats and Edna St. Vincent Millay.

-In your green hour garden you’ll probably want to invite the Sweet Italian basil, lemon basil, spicy bush basil, and African blue basil among others.
+In your green hour garden you’ll probably want to invite the Sweet Italian basil, lemon basil, spicy bush basil, and African blue basil, among others.
 Each has its own distinctive take on the basil fragrance and taste, but in order to grow, all want warm temperatures and at least six hours of direct sun.

 Just between us, I’ve heard that in Colonial times women would make two bunches of basil as they bustled about the kitchen.
 One would be for the cooking pot, and the other to tuck between their breasts so the fragrance would waft up as they worked…or otherwise.